Wimbledon, London: 17th century

 Wimbledon's proximity to the capital was beginning to attract other wealthy families.
 In 1613 Robert Bell, Master of the Worshipful Company of Girdlers and a director of the British East India Company built Eagle House as a home at an easy distance from London.
 The Cecil family retained the manor for fifty years, before it was bought by Charles I in 1638 for his Queen, Henrietta Maria.

-Following the King's execution in 1649, the manor passed rapidly among various parliamentarian owners, including the Leeds Member of Parliament (MP) Adam Baynes and the civil war general John Lambert, but after the restoration of the monarchy in 1660, it was returned to Henrietta Maria (now as mother of the new King, Charles II).
+Following the King's execution in 1649, the manor passed rapidly among various parliamentarian owners, including the Leeds Member of Parliament (MP) Adam Baynes and the civil war general John Lambert; Lambert drafted the Instrument of Government, the founding document of the Protectorate, at Wimbledon.
+After the restoration of the monarchy in 1660, it was returned to Henrietta Maria (now as mother of the new King, Charles II).

 The Dowager Queen sold the manor in 1661 to George Digby, 2nd Earl of Bristol, who employed John Evelyn to improve and update the landscape in accordance with the latest fashions, including grottos and fountains.
 After his death in 1677, the manor was sold again to the Lord High Treasurer, Thomas Osborne, Earl of Danby.

 18th century

 The Osborne family sold the manor to Sir Theodore Janssen in 1712.
 Janssen, a director of the South Sea Company, began a new house to replace the one built by the Cecils, but the spectacular collapse of the company meant it was never finished.

-The next owner was Sarah Churchill, Duchess of Marlborough, who increased the land belonging to the manor and completed the construction of a house to replace Jansen's unfinished effort in 1735.
+The next owner was Sarah Churchill, Duchess of Marlborough, who increased the land belonging to the manor and completed the construction of a house to replace Jansen's unfinished effort in 1736.
 On her death in 1744, the property passed to her grandson, John Spencer, and subsequently to the first Earl Spencer.

 The village continued to grow and the 18th-century introduction of stagecoach services from the Dog and Fox made the journey to London routine, although not without the risk of being held-up by highwaymen, such as Jerry Abershawe on the Portsmouth Road.
 The stagecoach horses would be stabled at the rear of the pub in what are now named Wimbledon Village Stables.

 The 1735 manor house burnt down in the 1780s and was replaced in 1801 by Wimbledon Park House, built by the second Earl.
 At the time the manor estate included Wimbledon Common (as a heath) and the enclosed parkland around the manor house.
 Its area corresponded to the modern Wimbledon Park.
 The house stood east of St Mary's church.

 Wimbledon House, a separate residence close to the village at the south end of Parkside (near Peek Crescent), was home in the 1790s to the exiled French statesman Vicomte de Calonne, and later to the mother of the writer Frederick Marryat.
 Their association with the area is recorded in the names of nearby Calonne and Marryat roads.
 Directly south of the common, the early 18th-century Warren House (Cannizaro House from 1841) was home to a series of grand residents.